 BDA managing director Steffen Kampeter explains the planned reform of the nursing care system:

 Berlin, 01 June 2021: "The care reform is unfortunately an announced breach of promise by the Federal Government and a little purposeful actionism in the political closing sale of the ending legislature.
-According to the motto "After me, the deluge", new costs are being produced for the nursing care insurance system that cannot be paid for as early as next year with the counter-financing that has now been decided and will therefore inevitably lead to increases in contribution rates.
+According to the motto "After me, the deluge", new costs are being produced for the nursing care insurance system, which cannot be paid for as early as next year with the counter-financing that has now been decided and will therefore inevitably lead to increases in contribution rates.
 This will not solve the structural challenges facing the nursing care insurance system, and future generations as well as the contributors will become the pawns of party-political profiling.

 This is the opposite of a sustainable policy.
 All those who seek the social contribution guarantee cannot agree to this draft.
 The cap on social security contributions at 40 per cent remains indispensable.